General Information:

 Other Comments or Requirements:

-8. In February 2017, the Minnesota Surplus Lines Association announced that effective 1/1/2018, Stamping Fees will be assessed on taxable premium (including broker fees) and not on policy premium only as before.
+- The Minnesota Surplus Lines Association has stated that that Stamping Fees will be assessed on taxable premium (including broker fees) and not on policy premium.